 How Tracking Return on Experience Benefits Your Industry and Audiences

 It’s time for businesses to take traditional ROI calculations a step further, and measuring your Return on Experience (ROX) is the way to do just that.
 We’ve already walked you through an introduction to Return on Experience with our easy-to-read white paper, which contains simple definitions, an actionable formula and examples of ROX in action.
-On top of that, we’ve organized two ROX-related webinars to share even more details, one that shows how to start tracking Return on Experience and another that will focus on tips to increase those benefits.
+On top of that, we’ve organized two ROX-related webinars to share even more details, one that shows how to start tracking Return on Experience and another that shares tips to increase those benefits.

 In that first webinar, we showed viewers some of the metrics that matter to different departments within your organization as well as a simple formula that you can use.
 It concluded with examples of ROX in action, illustrating the wide-ranging benefits that measuring Return on Experience has for different industries and users.
 This is what we want to focus on now: providing more context on what tracking ROX looks like for your company.